HaxeFlixel/haxeflixel.com/src/documents/blog/09-msghero-introduction-goals.html.md

 ![](/images/flixel-logos/HaxeFlixel.png)

 HaxeFlixel is a free cross-platform, open-source library that makes your game-making easier.
-It's the modern version of the original Flixel library for Flash, which was hugely popular back in the day for how easy it was to get started with.
+It's a modernized version of [the original Flixel library for Flash](http://flixel.org/), which was hugely popular back in the day for how easy it was to get started with.

-(I'll be referring to HaxeFlixel as Flixel or HF.)
+(I'll be referring to HaxeFlixel as Flixel or HF)

 To get started making your first game or your 30th prototype, check out the [Getting Started page](http://haxeflixel.com/documentation/getting-started/).

 ## Me

-I started coding with Flash about seven years ago, inspired by Newgrounds games like Super Chibi Knight and Castle Crashing the Beard.
-I made a few games that did pretty well overall, keeping the coding as a hobby for my spare time.
+I started coding with Flash about seven years ago, inspired by Newgrounds games like [Super Chibi Knight](http://www.newgrounds.com/portal/view/661076) and [Castle Crashing the Beard](http://www.newgrounds.com/portal/view/429765).
+I made [a few games](http://msghero.newgrounds.com/games/) that did pretty well overall, keeping the coding as a hobby for my spare time.

 I moved on to Haxe when I learned I could get HTML5 and CPP builds for (almost) free.
 The transition from AS3 to OpenFL was as smooth as silk, and I quickly found and exclusively started using Flixel.
 I am currently working on a new game, [Enki Adventures](http://enkiangames.tumblr.com/), in addition to numerous little demos and projects that may one day see the light of day.

 Flixel is great for me because I no longer have to even think about updating and rendering.
 Input is taken care of; spritesheets are handled.
 Life is good.

-I'm also helping with a UI library called [HaxeUI](https://github.com/haxeui/haxeui-core) that I'll be talking about in the future, specifically the Flixel backend (haxeui-flixel) that ties into the core library.
+I'm also helping with a UI library called [HaxeUI](https://github.com/haxeui/haxeui-core) that I'll be talking about in the future, specifically the Flixel backend ([haxeui-flixel](https://github.com/haxeui/haxeui-flixel)) that ties into the core library.
 Stay tuned for that one.

 ![](/images/blog/msg_intro/haxeui.png)